About Home Values

 How the similarity score works

 Each candidate property is scored 0–100 across up to 11 factors.
-Missing data reduces the available weight pool but does not penalize the score — properties with incomplete records are scored on what is available, then multiplied by a completeness factor (0.80–1.00).
+Scores are shown with one decimal place, and each comparable includes Score Details so you can see which physical traits helped or hurt the match.
+Missing data reduces the available weight pool, then the score is multiplied by a completeness factor (0.80–1.00).

 | Factor | Max Points | How it is measured |